On the ergodic Waring--Goldbach problem: Introduction

 \(\mu\)-almost everywhere. \end{cor}

 The paper is organized as follows.
 In Section \ref{sec2}, we collect some needed number theoretic facts.
 Then in Section \ref{sec3}, we use the circle method to decompose $\widehat{\omega_\lambda}$ into a main term and an error term; we also prove $\ell^2$ bounds on the error in this section.
 One key additional technical difficulty here compared with the work in \cite{MSW} is that the precise shape of our error terms is more complicated than in the integral case; in particular, we need to perform a major and minor arc analysis of the linear phases (in addition to the higher degree phases).
-In Section \ref{sec:main_term}, we use a careful analysis and interpolation to get $\ell^p$ bounds on the main term.
+In Section \ref{sec:main_term}, we develop a careful analysis and interpolation argument to get $\ell^p$ bounds on the main term, since we cannot apply the techniques in \cite{MSW} directly.
 In Section~\ref{section:integral_comparison}, we compare the averages along the primes to the integral ones to control the error terms and prove Theorem~\ref{mainmaxfunction}.
 Finally, we prove the ergodic theorems in Section \ref{sec:6}.

 \begin{acknowledge} The first author was supported by NSF grant DMS-1502464.
-Parts of this work were done while the first author was in residence at the Mathematical Sciences Research Institute in Spring 2017 and while the fourth author was visiting the University of Bristol with support from the ERC Advanced Grant ``Exponential Sums, Translation Invariance, and Applications."
+Parts of this work were done while the first author was in residence at MSRI, Berkeley in Spring 2017 and while the fourth author was visiting the University of Bristol with support from the ERC Advanced Grant No. 695223.
 The second author was supported by NSF grant DMS-1147523 and by the Fields Institute.
 He would also like to thank Tim Khaner and the University of Alberta's Department of Anthropology for being such gracious hosts during the Summer of 2015. \end{acknowledge}

 {\mathfrak{M}^{\unit/\modulus}} {\mathfrak{M}} {\mathfrak{m}}

 {{\mathfrak{N}}^{\apoint{\unit}/\apoint{\modulus}}} {{\mathfrak{N}}} {{\mathfrak{n}}} {\Psi_{\linearmajorarcs}}